 “Until now, this type of care has been the gold standard but hasn’t been able to be routinely available outside of specialised research centres.
 The AEP brings this high level of care directly to Australians living with epilepsy by delivering these services through community hubs in three states within the next five years, and we aim to grow further,” said Professor Jackson.

 “Australia is a world-leader in epilepsy research.
 This investment by the Medical Research Future Fund means that we can continue to learn more about this condition, while also providing all Australians living with epilepsy equal access to treatment options which provide them with the best chance at living a life free from seizures.”

-The AEP project team is a consortium of world-leading experts in neuroimaging, genetics and neuropsychology from the Florey Institute of Neuroscience and Mental Health, the University of Melbourne, Austin Health, Monash University and Seer Medical.
+The AEP project team is a consortium of world-leading experts in neuroimaging, genetics and neuropsychology from The Florey, The University of Melbourne, Austin Health, Monash University and Seer Medical.